-Move files from USB INPUT DEVICES to the system.
-Highlight the file to be copied, then select COPY.
-Please allow a sufficient amount of time for the file to transfer.
+Move files from USB input devices to the system by highlighting the file to be copied, then selecting COPY.
+Please allow for a sufficient amount of time for the file to transfer.

-The VIPER III system supports the following media formats for file transfer:
+The VIPER III system supports the following media formats for file transfer: audio.mp3, video.mp4/.avi/.flv/.jpeg/.mpv/.png/.wmv, and image.pdf.

-- 1-AUDIO.mp3

-- 2-VIDEO.mp4 / .avi / .flv / .jpeg / .mpv / .png / .wmv

-- 3-IMAGE.pdf